Showing 1 - 1 OF 1

 The choices in an abusive relationship are never easy.
 But knowing that there are options for seeking help is the first step in ending abuse and having a safer and happier life.
 If you are a victim of domestic abuse contact your installation's FAP at DSN 652-4196 or Off Base at 090-6861-6151.

 Sexual assault can happen to anyone at any time.
-It can be overwhelming and devastating for victims and their families, but there are many resources available that provide accurate information, prompt medical care, counseling and assistance with the military justice system.
+It can be overwhelming and devastating for victims and their families, but there are numerous resources available that provide accurate information, prompt medical care, counseling and assistance with the military justice system.